Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 To find out what they want for the website I had a meeting with the society board members and general mebers about what they would like to see from a website for the club.
 The main reoccuring points were :

 - up to date calender on society upcoming events
-- a private disscussion space for members
 - mordern looking website which is easy to navigate
-- a members only section
 - up to date news on the magic world
 - access to magic shop
 - access to videos of past lectures